MehulArya/Chess-Engine/README.md

 ## Current Status

-The engine has moved past foundation-building and can now play legal chess through UCI.
+The engine can now play legal chess through UCI with a functioning search, evaluation, and time management.

 Implemented so far: